Hydrogen 101

 Hydrogen is the most abundant element in the Universe.
 Hydrogen is a gas that can be used as a fuel to make energy, like gasoline, diesel or propane.
 Hydrogen atoms can be found in water, oils and many other materials around us.
 We can easily harvest hydrogen from water.
 Hydrogen can be separated from the oxygen found in water (H2O) by running electricity through pure water, which splits the molecules into hydrogen and oxygen.

 Once the hydrogen is split, separated and stored on its own, it can then be used as a fuel.
 When hydrogen fuel is made through this process, it is called “Green Hydrogen”.
 Green hydrogen can replace fossil fuels like diesel and gasoline without releasing carbon emissions and pollution.
-The only byproduct when it is used it pure water.
-This will help solve the climate crisis.
+The only byproduct when it is used is pure water.
+This will help solve the climate crisis by reducing pollution created from burning fossil fuels.

 Communities seeking economic development opportunities can benefit through being partners in the green energy industry.
 They would do this by creating the infrastructure for hydrogen production and end use.
 We at Salish Elements want to see a hydrogen economy in British Columbia that is stewarded and majority owned by Indigenous people, for all people.